-Certification Scope and the Chain of Custody17
+2.2 Certification Scope and the Chain of Custody17

-- 2.3.2 The certification body shall not issue any license to use its certification mark or issue any certificate for any product unless it is assured of the chain of custody of the product.
-Where steps in the production chain have been certified by other certification bodies, the requirements in section 9 shall be applied. - 2.3.3 Any entity in the chain of custody that has produced, processed, or packaged an organic product shall have been certified.
-Contracted production (see below) shall have been inspected.18
+- 2.2.1 Organic certification shall be granted solely on the basis of a determination of an operation's conformity with specified published standards.
+These standards shall cover all production systems or product categories certified. - 2.2.2 The certification body shall not issue any license to use its certification mark or issue any certificate for any product unless it is assured of the chain of custody leading up to and including the product in question.
+Where steps in the production chain have been certified by other certification bodies, the requirements in section 9 shall be applied. - 2.2.3 Any entity in the chain of custody that has produced, processed, packaged, or labeled an organic product shall have been certified.
+Contracted production (see section 2.3) shall have been inspected.
 Guidance: The certification body is not obliged to have a system for inspection of products that are further handled after being packed in the final consumer package.
 For certified product not in its final packaging the certification body's responsibility shall extend to the point where the product is sold to an operator certified by a different entity.
-The certification body shall take action where there is reason to believe that the certification body's own standards have been or may be violated in later handling stages.

-- 2.3.4 Certification bodies shall conduct a risk assessment to determine the necessity for, or frequency of, inspection of all storage facilities including port facilities.
-Where this reveals a need for inspection to protect organic integrity, inspection shall be done.19 - 2.3.5 The certification body shall require that the party owning the product at the point of transport shall be responsible for maintaining the organic integrity in
+The certification body's own standards have been or may be violated in later handling stages. - 2.2.4 Certification bodies shall conduct a risk assessment to determine the necessity for, or frequency of, inspection of all storage facilities including port facilities.
+Where this reveals a need for inspection to protect organic integrity, inspection shall be done.18 - 2.2.5 The certification body shall require that the party owning the product at the point of transport shall be responsible for maintaining the organic integrity in the transport process, unless transport operations are certified in their own capacity.

+2.3 Certification Scope and Subcontracted Production or Processing19

-17 Explanatory Note 2.3.2 to 2.3.5: This section of the requirements regulates the requirements for certification bodies with regard to the whole production chain.
+17 Explanatory Note 2.2: This section of the requirements regulates the requirements for certification bodies with regard to the whole production chain.
 The production chain includes the farmers, storage units, processing units, packers, brokers, wholesalers, transport companies and retailers.
 These requirements establish when either certification or inspection is required.
 These functions shall either have been carried out by the certification body itself or their certification should be approved in accordance with the requirements in section 9.